 - To start off, we have to create or associate a Nintendo account.

-Without a doubt, it's one those Nintendo titles that couldn't be missing in the catalog of mobile games developed by the Japanese enterprise.
-Although it has taken more time than expected, it was made available on September 25th 2019 for all players all over the world.
+Without a doubt, it's one of those Nintendo titles that couldn't be missing in the catalog of mobile games developed by the Japanese enterprise.
+Although it has taken more time than expected, it was made available on September 25th, 2019 for all players all over the world.